KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 * Restore all custom changes on the stage, if you made any.

-* SPL METER:
-    * Turn off the SPL meter.
+* Plug back the monitor power cables on the stage.

-    * Put it back onto the shelf above the console.
+* SPL METER: Put it back onto the shelf above the console.

 * Headset:
     * Take out the batteries and put them back into the charger, to the same spot they were in.
     * Put the headset back to the shelf above the console too.

 * Wait for the recordings to upload.